 Her work has been cited in EU Advocate General's opinions and quoted by the UK's specialist court, the Intellectual Property Enterprise Court, which is part of the Business and Property Courts of the High Court of Justice.

 Dr Ben Murphy

 Ben is Lecturer in Law at the School of Law and Social Justice, University of Liverpool, where he is a member of the International Law and Human Rights Unit and the Law & NCD Unit.
 Ben specialises in public international law and international human rights law generally, but recent projects have had a particular focus on the law of international organisations and the relationship between children’s rights and business actors specifically.
 He is co-author of a report for UNICEF dealing specifically with the impact of food marketing on children’s rights.
 He has been involved in several training initiatives for non-governmental organisations on the role that human rights can play in promoting health and preventing NCDs.

-Mavluda is a senior lecturer in law at the University of Liverpool School of Law and Social Justice.
+Mavluda is a Professor in Law at the University of Liverpool's School of Law and Social Justice.
 She specialises in international economic law broadly defined, with particular focus on international investment law.
 Her most recent work examines the interplay between investment treaty law and national policy-making.
 Currently she is working on a project that explores the impact of international investment law on government behaviour.
-Dr Sattorova’s track record of knowledge exchange and capacity building activities includes working with international organisations and think-tanks, such as WHO, UNCTAD, and Investment Treaty Forum.
+Professor Sattorova’s track record of knowledge exchange and capacity building activities includes working with international organisations and think-tanks, such as WHO, UNCTAD, and Investment Treaty Forum.